 And other cool things I’m not allowed to share yet, unfortunately!

 Looking back, I definitely want to have another go at trying to get into board games.
 I think I’m limiting my options too much only trying to do video games.
-After all, there are plenty of board games in need of fantasy art too and in the end I just want to paint and draw fantastic creatures.
+After all, there are plenty of board games in need of fantasy art too!

 Just came back from the yearly BNO general meeting of members – yesterday I went to the monthly Dutch Game Garden network lunch.
 Both events to meet industry contacts, though very different people attending.
 I often wonder how many people would go to both of these very different meetings, and I feel it must be only me.